theguly/iris-doc-src/docs/operations/cases/iocs.md

 ### Comment an IoC

 To comment an IoC, one can right click on it, in the `Case` > `IOC` menu, and select `Comment`.
 A new pop-up appears and allows to leave comments.
-This is also achievable by clicking on the IoC value in the `Case` > `IOC` menu, and by clicking on the `Comment` button.
+This is also achievable by clicking on the IoC value in the `Case` > `IOC` table, and by clicking on the `Comment` button.

 ![IOCS](/_static/iocs/comment_ioc.png){ align=center }

 ### Launch a module on an IoC

-!!! info "To have more information about modules, see the `Modules` section."
+!!! info "To have more information about modules, see the [Modules](/docs/operations/modules/) section."

-A set of modules could be launched to enrich IoCs.
-To do so, one can either right click on the IoC , in the `Case` > `IOC` menu, and select the module his/her choice.
-This is also achievable by clicking on the IoC value in the `Case` > `IOC` menu, and by clicking on `Option` button, and selecting the desired module.
+A set of modules can be launched to enrich IoCs.
+To do so, one can right click on the IoC , in the `Case` > `IOC` table, and select the module of choice.
+This is also achievable by clicking on the IoC value in the `Case` > `IOC` table, by clicking the `Option` button, and selecting the desired module.

 ![IOCS](/_static/iocs/launch_module_ioc.png){ align=center }